General Mills (NYSE:GIS) Updates FY 2022 Earnings Guidance

-General Mills (NYSE:GIS – Get Rating) last released its earnings results on Wednesday, March 23rd.
-The company reported $0.84 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.78 by $0.06.
-General Mills had a net margin of 12.36% and a return on equity of 23.10%.
-The firm had revenue of $4.54 billion for the quarter, compared to analysts’ expectations of $4.55 billion.
-During the same period in the previous year, the company earned $0.82 earnings per share.
-The company’s quarterly revenue was up .4% on a year-over-year basis.
-Equities analysts anticipate that General Mills will post 3.83 earnings per share for the current year.

-Several equities research analysts have issued reports on GIS shares.
-StockNews.com upgraded shares of General Mills from a hold rating to a buy rating in a research report on Thursday, March 24th.
-Citigroup raised their price objective on General Mills from $70.00 to $73.00 and gave the company an action list buy rating in a research note on Wednesday, December 22nd.
-Credit Suisse Group boosted their price objective on General Mills from $63.00 to $65.00 and gave the company a neutral rating in a research report on Wednesday, December 22nd.
-JPMorgan Chase & Co. lowered their price target on shares of General Mills from $67.00 to $64.00 and set a neutral rating for the company in a report on Tuesday, March 22nd.
-Finally, Jefferies Financial Group initiated coverage on General Mills in a research note on Wednesday, December 22nd.
-They issued a hold rating and a $65.00 target price on the stock.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat.com, General Mills presently has a consensus rating of Hold and an average target price of $67.09.
+Several research analysts have recently weighed in on the company.
+Morgan Stanley upped their price objective on General Mills from $51.00 to $56.00 in a research report on Tuesday, January 11th.
+Citigroup upped their price objective on General Mills from $70.00 to $73.00 and gave the company an action list buy rating in a research note on Wednesday, December 22nd.
+Deutsche Bank Aktiengesellschaft increased their target price on General Mills from $71.00 to $73.00 and gave the stock a buy rating in a research note on Thursday, March 24th.
+Jefferies Financial Group began coverage on General Mills in a research report on Wednesday, December 22nd.
+They set a hold rating and a $65.00 price target on the stock.
+Finally, JPMorgan Chase & Co. reduced their price target on General Mills from $67.00 to $64.00 and set a neutral rating on the stock in a research report on Tuesday, March 22nd.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating, three have assigned a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of Hold and an average target price of $67.09.

-In other news, insider Jacqueline Williams-Roll sold 10,911 shares of the stock in a transaction that occurred on Friday, April 1st.
-The shares were sold at an average price of $68.61, for a total value of $748,603.71.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, insider Shawn P. Ogrady sold 27,157 shares of the company’s stock in a transaction that occurred on Tuesday, April 5th.
-The stock was sold at an average price of $69.50, for a total transaction of $1,887,411.50.
-The disclosure for this sale can be found here.
-Insiders own 0.53% of the company’s stock.

 General Mills, Inc manufactures and markets branded consumer foods worldwide.
 The company operates in five segments: North America Retail; Convenience Stores & Foodservice; Europe & Australia; Asia & Latin America; and Pet.
 It offers ready-to-eat cereals, refrigerated yogurt, soup, meal kits, refrigerated and frozen dough products, dessert and baking mixes, bakery flour, frozen pizza and pizza snacks, snack bars, fruit and salty snacks, ice cream, nutrition bars, wellness beverages, and savory and grain snacks, as well as various organic products, including frozen and shelf-stable vegetables.